shubhamsingaal/Breezy/README.md

-# Breezy Locale View
+# Breezy Weather App

 ## Overview
-Breezy Locale View is a modern weather application built with React, TypeScript, and Vite.
+Breezy Weather App is a modern weather application built with React, TypeScript, and Vite.
 It provides users with real-time weather data, forecasts, and interactive weather maps.
 The app is designed to be responsive and user-friendly, offering a seamless experience across devices.

 ### Key Features
 - **Current Weather**: Displays real-time weather conditions, including temperature, humidity, wind speed, and more.